Inside: Everything a parent needs to know about period pants for kids!

 People use them for lots of different reasons.

 Lots of people use them because they are reusable.
-Which means they aren’t going into landfill and are better for the environment.
+Which means they aren’t going into landfills and are better for the environment.
 As you can wash them and reuse them.

 I know parents that use them when their child has a disability.
 They are more convenient and you don’t need to attach a pad to them (important if fine motor skills are a problem).